chafiq1992/order-scanner/README.md

 SHOPIFY_STORES_JSON=[{"name":"main","api_key":"abc","password":"secret","domain":"example.myshopify.com"}]
 ```

+## How It Works

+The backend exposes a small REST API implemented with FastAPI.
+Scans are
+submitted to the `/scan` endpoint as JSON with a `barcode` field.
+The code
+normalizes the value (keeping only digits) and checks if the corresponding order
+has already been scanned.
+If not, it looks up the order through the configured
+Shopify stores.
+Each successful scan is stored in the `scans` table with the
+order name, tags, fulfillment status and other metadata.
+When `GOOGLE_SHEET_ID`
+and `GCP_SA_B64` are defined the same data is also appended to a *Scans* sheet
+in Google Sheets for additional logging.

+The `/tag-summary` endpoint counts how many stored scans contain each delivery
+tag of interest.
+It returns a JSON object with keys like `fast` or `k` and the
+number of scans seen with those tags.

 ## Building the Frontend

 The web UI lives in the `frontend` directory and is built with Vite.
 Install